Changissnz/selfinterest/README.md

 the forces of self-interest, the will, and the motivation, thus alters because of these derivational dynamics.
-A stranger intent on remaining a stranger to another prefers to be exclusively understood in a category of the as-is; this category is understanding through direct observation of dominating influence.
+A stranger intent on remaining a stranger to another prefers to be exclusively understood in a category of the as-is; this category is understanding through the dominating influence of direct observation.
 Ideally for the stranger, the direct observation is the as-is.
 The direct observation entirely corresponds to the observer's perception and judgment of them.
 When the as-is changes into differing form and more differing forms,